Pearl Harbor (film)

 Pearl Harbor is a 2001 American romantic war drama film directed by Michael Bay, produced by Bay and Jerry Bruckheimer and written by Randall Wallace.
-Starring Ben Affleck, Josh Hartnett, Kate Beckinsale, Cuba Gooding Jr., Tom Sizemore, Jon Voight, Colm Feore, and Alec Baldwin, the film features a heavily fictionalized version of the attack on Pearl Harbor, focusing on a love triangle set amidst the lead up to the attack, its aftermath, and the Doolittle Raid.
+The film stars Ben Affleck, Josh Hartnett, Kate Beckinsale, Cuba Gooding Jr., Tom Sizemore, Jon Voight, Colm Feore, and Alec Baldwin.

+The plot is primarily set in a fictionalized version of the attack on Pearl Harbor, and surrounds the love triangle among life-long best friends Rafe and Danny, including the lead-up to the attack, its aftermath, and the Doolittle Raid.

-The film was produced by Touchstone Pictures and Jerry Bruckheimer Films and distributed by Buena Vista Pictures Distribution, and was a box office success, grossing $59 million in its opening weekend and $449.2 million worldwide, becoming the sixth highest-grossing film of 2001.
-It received generally negative reviews from critics, although there was praise for the visual effects, action sequences, and music score.
-The film was nominated for four Academy Awards, winning in the category of Best Sound Editing.
-It was also nominated for six Golden Raspberry Awards, including Worst Picture.
+The film was released on May 25, 2001, and was a box office success, grossing $59 million in its opening weekend and $449.2 million worldwide, becoming the sixth-highest-grossing film of 2001.
+However, critics gave it generally negative reviews for the acting, script, length, and historical inaccuracies, but praised the visual effects, action sequences and musical score.
+The film's mixed critical response is reflected in both the Academy Awards and the Golden Raspberry Awards.
+It was nominated for four Oscars, winning in the category of Best Sound Editing, but was also nominated for six Golden Raspberry Awards, including Worst Picture.

 Plot

-In Tennessee in 1923, best friends Rafe McCawley and Danny Walker play together in the back of a biplane owned by Rafe's father, pretending to be combat airmen.
+In 1923, best friends Rafe McCawley and Danny Walker play together in the back of a biplane owned by Rafe's father in Tennessee, pretending to be combat airmen.

 By 1941, Danny and Rafe are first lieutenants in the US Army Air Force under the command of Major Jimmy Doolittle.
-The United States is not yet in World War II and Rafe volunteers for the Eagle Squadron (an RAF unit for American volunteer pilots during the Battle of Britain).
-Nurse Evelyn Johnson signs off Rafe's medical exam despite his dyslexia, and the two strike up a relationship.
-Four weeks later, Rafe and Evelyn, now deeply in love, enjoy an evening of dancing at a nightclub and later a jaunt in the New York harbor in a borrowed police boat.
+The United States has not yet entered in World War II so Rafe volunteers for the Eagle Squadron (an RAF unit for American volunteer pilots during the Battle of Britain).
+Nurse Evelyn Johnson signs off Rafe's medical exam despite his dyslexia, and they start up a relationship.

+Four weeks later, Rafe and Evelyn, now deeply in love, enjoy an evening of dancing at a nightclub and later a jaunt in the New York Harbor in a borrowed police boat.
 Rafe shocks Evelyn by saying that he has joined the Eagle Squadron and is leaving the next day.
 During a mission to intercept a Luftwaffe bombing raid, Rafe is shot down over the English Channel and is presumed killed in action.
-Danny and Evelyn mourn Rafe's death together, which spurs a romance between the two.
+Danny and Evelyn mourn Rafe's death together, which spurs a new romance between them.

 On the night of December 6, Evelyn is shocked to discover Rafe standing outside her door, having survived his drowning and the ensuing months trapped in Nazi-occupied France.
-Rafe, in turn, discovers Danny's romance with Evelyn and leaves for the Hula bar, where he is welcomed back by his overjoyed fellow pilots.
-Danny finds a drunken Rafe in the bar with the intention of reconciling, but the two get into a fight.
+He, in turn, discovers Danny's romance with Evelyn and leaves for the Hula bar, where he is welcomed back by his overjoyed fellow pilots.
+Danny finds a drunken Rafe in the bar with the intention of reconciling, but they get into a fight.
 They drive away, avoiding being put in the brig when the military police arrive at the bar.
 The two fall asleep in Danny's car.